Pay it online, report an issue or request a service, submit on it, or ask us.

 For more information and to obtain application documentation contact the Planning department on 03 311 8900 or firstname.lastname@example.org, or Heritage New Zealand - email@example.com.

-The purpose of the Contestable Fund is to encourage and assist with voluntary work that benefits the natural and built environment associated with notable trees, heritage sites, and vegetation and habitat sites listed in chapters 28 and 29 of the District Plan.
+Our aim to encourage and assist with voluntary work that benefits the natural and built environment associated with notable trees, heritage sites, and vegetation and habitat sites listed in chapters 28 and 29 of the District Plan.